nimeshm05/nimeshm05/README.md

 # Hey there 👋 I'm Nimesh!

-I am a user experience engineer with an undergraduate degree in computer science and engineering.
+I am a user interface engineer with an undergraduate degree in computer science and engineering.
 I craft experiences by developing interfaces for mobile and website applications using various technology tools.
 Recently, I worked on flutter at [Brane Enterprises](https://www.nslhub.com/) to create a no-code solutions mobile application.
 I tinker with multiple programming languages, tools, and frameworks during my free time.

 I am also a [University Innovation Fellow](https://dschool.stanford.edu/university-innovation/university-innovation-fellows) from the design school at Stanford University, where I learned design thinking.
 As a fellow, I worked on creating innovation spaces and change in my higher education ecosystem.